 Just 40 minutes from central Wellington, the Kapiti Coast (population 50,000), offers 40 kilometres of fabulous New Zealand beaches, breath-taking views out to Kapiti Island, and over 1000 kilometres of family-friendly cycling and walking tracks.

 Kapiti Island is ‘the jewel in our crown’ and is an internationally recognised nature reserve protecting some of the world’s rarest and most endangered birds in New Zealand.
+For more details about Kapiti Island, please visit the Department of Conservation (DOC) website by clicking here.

 The island is the only large sanctuary for birds between the Hauraki Gulf, in the north, and the Sub-Antarctic islands of New Zealand in the south.
 It is one of the country’s most valuable nature reserves - a significant part of which includes the Waikanae Estuary Scientific Reserve on the adjacent mainland.